tweag/work-daigest/README.md

 ## Usage

-### Set up the software environment

-To get started, install the program in a virtual environment using `nix-shell` if you're a Nix person.
-If you're not, you'll have to have [Poetry](https://python-poetry.org/) installed.
-Then, you can just run `poetry install` to install the application and all required dependencies and you're ready to go.

 ### Configure AWS Bedrock and AWS credentials

 The application currently calls out to [AWS Bedrock](https://aws.amazon.com/bedrock/) for LLM access.